DevKarChun/Levels-of-Encryption-Utilising-EJS-MongoDB/README.md

 ## Level 2 - Encryption of the database

 The password data is encrypted through mongoose-encryption, with the encryption occurring during the .save() method and decryption during the find() method.
 A secret key is employed for encrypting and decrypting specific fields within the document, as detailed in the following section.
 This can be assessed within the level2encryption.js file.

+## Level 3 - MD5 Password hashing.

+In both the registration and login processes, the password is transformed into a hashed password.
+However, each password can be identical, just as if a password were merely a change of language.
+This can be examined in the level3hashing.js file.